On endomorphisms of projective varieties with numerically trivial canonical divisors: Introduction

 \begin{theorem} (cf.~Theorem \ref{thm-qa-a}) Let $f:X\to X$ be a quasi-amplified endomorphism of a projective variety $X$ of klt Calabi-Yau type.
 Then replacing $f$ by a positive power, there is an $f$-equivariant sequence of birational contractions of extremal rays (in the sense of \cite[Definition 4.1]{MZ_PG})

-(i.e. $f=f_1$ descends to $f_i$ on each $X_i$), such that we have: \begin{itemize} \item[(1)] $f_r$ is amplified. \item[(2)] For each $i$, $X_i$ is of klt Calabi-Yau type. \item[(3)] For each $i$, $f_i$ is of positive entropy (cf.~Definition \ref{def-pcd}) and quasi-amplified and $\Per(f_i)\cap U_i$ is countable and Zariski dense in $X_i$ for some open subset $U_i\subseteq X_i$. \item[(4)] Suppose the base field $k$ is uncountable.
+(i.e. $f=f_1$ descends to surjective endomorphism $f_i$ on each $X_i$), such that we have: \begin{itemize} \item[(1)] $f_r$ is amplified. \item[(2)] For each $i$, $X_i$ is of klt Calabi-Yau type. \item[(3)] For each $i$, $f_i$ is of positive entropy (cf.~Definition \ref{def-pcd}) and quasi-amplified and $\Per(f_i)\cap U_i$ is countable and Zariski dense in $X_i$ for some open subset $U_i\subseteq X_i$. \item[(4)] Suppose the base field $k$ is uncountable.
 For each $i$, $f_i$ has a Zariski dense orbit. \end{itemize} \end{theorem}

 Let $f:X\to X$ be an amplified endomorphism of a projective variety $X$.
 Then $X$ has Kodaira dimension $\kappa(X)\le 0$ by taking the equivariant Iitaka fibration (cf.~\cite[Lemma 2.5]{Meng} and \cite[Theorem A]{NZ09}).
-Suppose further that $X$ is a smooth complex projective variety with $K_X$ being numerically trivial (hence $\kappa(X)=0$).
-We may apply Beauville-Bogomolov decomposition (cf.~\cite{Bea}) and have an \'etale cover $\prod_i X_i\to X$ where $X_i$ is either an abelian variety, a projective Hyperk\"ahler manifold, or a simply connected Calabi-Yau variety.
-We also refer to \cite[Proposition 3.5]{Na-Zh} for a version of the singular case and the decomposition of the surjective endomorphisms (cf.~Proposition \ref{prop-nz}).
+Suppose further that $X$ is a smooth complex projective variety with $K_X$ numerically trivial (hence $\kappa(X)=0$).
+We may apply Beauville-Bogomolov decomposition (cf.~\cite{Bea}) and have an \'etale cover $(\prod_i X_i)\times A\to X$ where $A$ is an abelian variety and $X_i$ is either a projective Hyperk\"ahler manifold or a strict Calabi-Yau variety.
+Moreover, the cover can be chosen as the so called Albanese closure (cf.~\cite[Lemma 2.12]{Na-Zh}) such that $f$ can be lifted equivariantly and then the iteration $f^t$ splits as a product of surjective endomorphisms on $A$ and $X_i$ for some $t>0$ (cf.~\cite[Theorem 4.6]{San}).
+We also refer to \cite[Proposition 3.5]{Na-Zh} for a version of the singular case (cf.~Proposition \ref{prop-nz}).

 The following result is an application of Theorem \ref{main-thm-qa-a} to the Hyperk\"ahler case.
 Note that in this case, any surjective endomorphism is an automorphism. \begin{theorem} Let $f:X\to X$ be an automorphism of a projective Hyperk\"ahler manifold $X$.
 Then the following are equivalent. \begin{itemize} \item[(1)] $f$ is of positive entropy. \item[(2)] $f^*D\not\equiv D$ for any nef $\mathbb{R}$-Cartier divisor $D\not\equiv 0$. \item[(3)] $f$ is quasi-amplified. \item[(4)] For some $n>0$, $f^n$ is birationally equivalent to some amplified automorphism $f':X'\to X'$. \end{itemize} Moreover, if $f$ is PCD, then all the above are satisfied. \end{theorem}